opencv/opencv/modules/video/doc/motion_analysis_and_object_tracking.rst

 .. cpp:function: virtual void BackgroundSubtractorMOG2::getBackgroundImage(OutputArray backgroundImage) const

-The method computes a background image which are the mean of all background gaussians
+    Computes a background image which are the mean of all background gaussians.